lunchboxer/spelling-master/src/lib/level2-glossary.md

 : Unit of distance equal to 1,760 yards.
 "Our house is ten miles from grandma's."

 mind
-: One's memory, opinions or thoughts.
-"I don't mind if you borrow my crayons."
+: Your brain and thoughts.
+"Use your mind to solve the math problem."

 minute
 : 60 seconds of time.
 "Only one minute until recess starts!"